Olive oil may offer health benefits as it is high in healthy monosaturated fats and antioxidants. It also has anti-inflammatory properties.

 The health effects of dietary fat are controversial.

-However, pretty much everyone agrees that olive oil, especially extra virgin, is good for you.
+However, experts agree that olive oil — especially extra virgin — is good for you.

 Here are 11 health benefits of olive oil that are supported by scientific research.

-Olive oil is the natural oil extracted from olives, the fatty fruit of the olive tree.
+Olive oil is the natural oil extracted from olives, the fruit of the olive tree.

-But the predominant (73%) fatty acid in olive oil is a monounsaturated fat called oleic acid, which is extremely healthy.
+But the predominant fatty acid in olive oil is a monounsaturated fat called oleic acid, making up 73% of the total oil content.

-Monounsaturated fats in extra virgin olive oil are also quite resistant to high heat, making it a healthy choice for cooking.
+Monounsaturated fats are also quite resistant to high heat, making extra virgin olive oil a healthy choice for cooking.

 Extra virgin olive oil is fairly nutritious.

 Apart from its beneficial fatty acids, it contains modest amounts of vitamins E and K.

 But olive oil is also loaded with powerful antioxidants.